cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 With some existing AEAD schemes, such as AES-GCM, an attacker can generate a ciphertext that successfully decrypts under multiple different keys (a partitioning oracle attack) {{LGR21}}.
 This ability to craft a (ciphertext, authentication tag) pair that verifies under multiple keys significantly reduces the number of required interactions with the oracle in order to perform an exhaustive search, making it practical if the key space is small.
 For example, with password-based encryption, an attacker can guess a large number of passwords at a time by recursively submitting such a ciphertext to an oracle, which speeds up a password search by reducing it to a binary search.

-In a fully committing AEAD scheme, finding different inputs (key, nonce, associated data, message) producing the same authentication tag has a complexity that depends on the tag size.
+In AEGIS, finding distinct (key, nonce) pairs that successfully decrypt a given (associated data, ciphertext, authentication tag) tuple is believed to have a complexity that depends on the tag size.
 A 128-bit tag provides 64-bit committing security, which is generally acceptable for interactive protocols.
 With a 256-bit tag, finding a collision becomes impractical.
-As of the time of writing, no research has been published claiming that AEGIS is not a fully committing AEAD scheme.

 Unlike most other AES-based AEAD constructions, leaking a state does not leak the key nor previous states.